 Staff interactions with patients were observed to be compassionate, caring and timely.
-Patients were generally afforded choice, privacy, dignity and respect.
-However, two patients' nails were observed to be unclean.
-This was an area identified for improvement against the standards.
+Patients were afforded choice, privacy, dignity and respect.

 Observation of the lunch time meal confirmed that patients were offered a choice in regards to food and fluids and the level of help and support requested.
 Staff were observed to offer patients reassurance and assistance as required.
 The daily menu was displayed in the dining room and patients were offered a choice of two main courses and desserts.
 A choice was also available for those patients who required a therapeutic diet or if any patients wanted an alternative from the displayed menu.